 Accessibility and accommodations

-With the resumption of all in-person academic activities, McGill will continue to support accessibility and reasonable individual accommodations.
+During the Winter 2023 semester, McGill will continue to support accessibility and reasonable individual accommodations.

-For questions related to residences, please contact Student Housing and Hospitality Services.
+For questions related to residences, contact Student Housing and Hospitality Services.

 Staying safe and protecting our community